 - PHYSICAL EXAMINATION A physical examination, completed within the past year, is required for all new students.
 The physical must be signed by a licensed physician or nurse practitioner.
 The examination must be documented on the Program's standardized health examination form as required by The Alabama Community College System.
 New students and any student returning to the Associate Degree Nursing program after an absence of one (1) year must submit current completed health forms. - IMMUNIZATIONS / TITERS It is the student's responsibility to keep all health records current.
 Documentation of any required updates should be submitted to the ADN Program Office as soon as possible.
-The following are required:
+In addition to the following requirements, additional items may be requested, as deemed necessary by local clinical facilities.
+At minimum, the following are required: